Biofuels and the Environment: First Triennial Report to Congress (Final Report, 2011)

 Abstract

 The feedstocks compared in this qualitative assessment of peer-reviewed literature include corn starch, soybeans, corn stover, perennial grasses, woody biomass, algae, and waste.
 Biofuels compared include conventional and cellulosic ethanol and biodiesel.
-This report concludes that (1) the extent of negative impacts to date are limited in magnitude and are primarily associated with the intensification of corn production; (2) whether future impacts are positive or negative will be determined by the choice of feedstock, land use change, cultivation and conservation practices; and (3) realizing potential benefits will require implementation and monitoring of conservation and best management practices, improvements in production efficiency, and implementation of innovative technologies at commercial scales.
+This report concludes that (1) the extent of adverse impacts to date are limited in magnitude and are primarily associated with the intensification of corn production; (2) whether future impacts are positive or negative will be determined by choice of feedstock, land use change, cultivation, and conservation practices; and (3) realizing potential benefits will require implementation and monitoring of conservation and best management practices, improvements in production efficiency, and implementation of innovative technologies at commercial scales.
 This report provides a foundation for comprehensive environmental assessments of biofuel production.

 Impact/Purpose